golang/vscode-go/docs/settings.md

 #### `linksInHover`
-(Experimental) linksInHover toggles the presence of links to documentation in hover.
+linksInHover toggles the presence of links to documentation in hover.

 #### `local`